moelhaj996/Layer-2-Scaling-Solution-with-Optimistic-Rollup-Integration/PROJECT_SUMMARY.md

 **Technologies:** 10+ (Solidity, Java, Spring Boot, Web3j, PostgreSQL, Docker, Hardhat, etc.)
 **Time to Complete:** Estimated 2-3 weeks for full stack + testing + documentation

-**Next Step:** Deploy to testnet and create a demo video!

----

-**Congratulations!** You now have a comprehensive L2 scaling solution ready for your portfolio. 🚀